19 Decision Making Tools to Streamline the Decision Making

 The reframing matrix is another tool that helps you look at business problems from a number of viewpoints.

 It takes into consideration the different perspectives of several people with different experiences.
-This allows generating multiple creative solutions for the problem at hand.
+This allows for generating multiple creative solutions for the problem at hand.

 You can use the 4 Ps approach when using the reframing matrix.
 When brainstorming solutions, look at the problem from these perspectives,